basnijholt/discretizer/README.md

 I decided to use notebooks only to provide examples that can be directly view with nbviewer.
 Therefore filters should be deactivated for now to not remove outputs.

+# License
+This code was written by Rafał Skolasiński and Sebastian Rubbert.
+The license is the same as that of Kwant (2-clause BSD): http://kwant-project.org/license